Kidnapping and murder of Mohammed Abu Khdeir: Background

 The Shu'fat neighborhood, located in East Jerusalem, was home to Mohammed Abu Khdeir.
 The neighborhood is relatively well-off and calmer than some other areas and its residents do not often get into confrontations with the Israeli police.
 Muhammad Abu Khdeir was 16 years old.
 His father owned and ran an electric appliances store, and the boy was studying to become an electrician at the "Amal" vocational high school.
 The family are part of a large clan that is well known in Shu'afat.
 In his last days, he helped a family member decorate the main street in Shu'fat with lamps on the occasion of Ramadan.

+On 9 June, the autopsy findings for the Beitunia killings were released confirming that the two Palestinian teenagers killed on 15 May 2014 in the incident were shot with live ammunition from the Israel Border Police.

 On 12 June 2014, three Israeli teenagers, Eyal Yifrach, Gilad Shaar, and Naftali Frankel were hitchhiking home from school to a Jewish settlement in the West Bank and were kidnapped.
 They were killed almost immediately.
 In the interim, their fate became the focus of intense concern throughout Israeli society.
 They were buried late in the afternoon of 1 July.

 On the day of the funeral, Israeli premier Benjamin Netanyahu commented: "Hamas is responsible, and Hamas will pay.
 May the memory of the three boys be blessed."

 In the evening the day of the funeral, hundreds of right-wing Israelis rampaged in Jerusalem yelling "Death to Arabs", and endeavoured to assault passers-by, who had to be extricated by police.
 The marches counted with the presence of prominent right-wing figures such as former MK Michael Ben-Ari, and Jewish Agency officials.
 MK Ayelet Shaked, posted on Facebook a quotation of journalist Ori Elitzur: "Behind every terrorist stand dozens of men and women, without whom he could not engage in terrorism.
 They are all enemy combatants, and their blood shall be on all their heads."
 Referring to "the enemy", Ben-Ari called on Israelis to "[m]ake Ramadan into a month of darkness for them!"
 The evening before the killing, a group of racist supporters of the Beitar football club, known as La Familia, held a violent demonstration, in which they chanted "death to Arabs" and harassed Palestinians nearby.
-A 'rash of racist incitement on Israeli social media' broke out after the deaths were revealed.
+A "rash of racist incitement on Israeli social media" broke out after the deaths were revealed.
 Rabbi Noam Perel, head of Bnei Akiva, the world's largest religious-Zionist youth organization, urged on his Facebook page that the IDF be transformed into an army of avengers, which "will not stop at 300 Philistine foreskins".
 He also wrote:The travesty will be atoned for with the enemy's blood, not with our tears.
 A whole nation and thousands of years of history demands revenge.
 The government of Israel is convened for a meeting of vengeance that is not a mourning sitting.